freedomofpress/securedrop-dev-docs/docs/dependency_updates.rst

 1. **Review the changelog:** were any high-risk areas of the code modified?
 Were bugs with security implications fixed?
-2. **Review the diff:** (If the dependency a major tool in the Python ecosystem, such as ``pip``, ``setuptools``, or ``wheel``, you can skip this step.)
-Perform a timeboxed review of the diff.
+2. **Review the diff:** Perform a timeboxed review of the diff.
 Are there any concerning areas (primarily in terms of security)?
 One can use the diffoscope tool from https://try.diffoscope.org/ locally to view the diffs in the source code.

+   * Note: we trust packages managed by the `Python Packaging Authority <https://www.pypa.io/en/latest/>`_ (PyPA) and don't diff review them.
 3. **Explain version specifiers:** Use comments in ``.in`` or ``pyproject.toml`` files to explain why you are specifying certain versions or ranges.